piercecohen1/AI-TTS/README.md

   -v VOICE_ID, --voice-id VOICE_ID      Voice ID to use for the conversion

   -t TEXT, --text TEXT                  Text to convert to speech

-  -o OUTPUT, --output OUTPUT            The name of the audio file to be created.
-Default is "audio.wav".

   --AI                                  Read the latest AI news

   --gear                                Read the latest gear news